DestinyMeden/web-scraper/README.md

 (Install using pip install -r requirements.txt)

+## Responsible / Ethical Use

+**This tool is intended for educational use only** — to teach web scraping techniques on sites you own or explicit lab environments (e.g., TryHackMe / Hack The Box labs when permitted).
+By using the code in this repository you agree to use it **only** on systems you own or where you have explicit permission.

+**Do not** use this code to crawl, scan, or otherwise interact with third‑party websites without prior authorization.
+Misuse may violate laws and terms of service, and could cause harm.

+If you are unsure whether you have permission to run this tool against a target, do **not** run it.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.